 Highlights of the Show

-I Want My Hat Back is an extraordinary piece of theatre for children, young people and families.
-It is stimulating, creative, and has social and literary breadth.
+MOMOTARO - PEACH BOY is an extraordinary piece of theatre for children, young people and families.
+It is topical, stimulating, creative, and has social, literary, cultural, and historical breadth.

 Question & Answer Session.